A01746459/APPQUIZ/README.md

 During the development of the quiz app, we consider that, the best Design pattern that we can use is the Model View Template, here are the reasons:

 - The Model will be in charge of the management of the questions, answers and users.
-- The View will be the interface in which the user data is presented, here will be shown the questions and the answers will be collected.
+- The View will be the interface in which the user data is presented, there, the questions and the answers will be collected.
 - The Template will manage the events, like the choosing of answers or the presentation of the next question.

 ## The flow of the app using the MVT pattern would be the following: